dusty-nv/jetson-containers/README.md

 * ROS2 Galactic (`ros:galactic-ros-base-l4t-r35.1.0`) (`ros:galactic-pytorch-l4t-r35.1.0`)
 * ROS2 Humble (`ros:humble-ros-base-l4t-r35.1.0`) (`ros:humble-pytorch-l4t-r35.1.0`)

+The ROS distributions that use Python3 have PyTorch-based container images available, and some have ROS Desktop images for JetPack 5.x.

 ## Pre-built Container Images

 The following images can be pulled from NGC or DockerHub without needing to build the containers yourself: